Employee reward and benefits

 The university has an on-site leisure and sports facility - Unique fitness & Lifestyle - offering discounted membership to all employees.

 The University offers on-site car parking at a competitive price.
-You will need to apply for a car parking permit annually.

 On-site food and drink outlets